ErayK2/DSA210-Project/README.md

 I received the credit card statement in Excel from the bank application.
 To make this Excel file the way I wanted, I used the code from Excel_data_organizing.ipynb, which I also added to github.
 Thus, I obtained an Excel file that is both more understandable, organized and analyzable.

 I only entered the amazon subscription manually in the subscription section, the reason for this was that the subscription looked like shopping and confused it with amazon, which is online shopping.
 I also manually entered food (cafeteria) data at the end of each day.

+# WHAT I LEARNED ABOUT MYSELF WİTH THIS PROJECT

+I realized that I was going through the same cycle after every exam period.
+The feeling of relief after stressful days also brings with it uncontrolled spending.
+After the exams, I noticed that my expenses increased significantly (especially online food and shopping).
+I think this increase is mostly uncontrolled and unplanned.
+I find that these expenses, which I usually make for the purpose of relieving stress or rewarding myself, are sometimes unnecessary and harm my own economy.

+Realizing this situation was an important step for me.
+I decided to review my spending habits in order to better manage my own financial situation and develop savings habits in the long term.
+In particular, I am thinking of applying these steps:

+1. Awareness: I will regularly analyze my spending habits and identify where I spend unnecessary expenses.

+2. Understanding Myself: I will try to understand the emotions that trigger my spending.
+Finding out what is at the root of my spending out of stress or reward will be the first step in breaking this cycle.

+3. Spending thoughtfully: Before spending, I will ask myself, "Is this really necessary?"
+I think this simple step will be an effective method to reduce unnecessary expenses and become a conscious consumer.